stuartmuyambi/Campus-Ballot/README.md

 ![image](images/README/logo.jpg)
 # Online Voting Web Application

+Campus Ballot is an automated online voting app build to assist in conducting of guild elections in local universities.

-This is a project I initiated as part of my end of semester project.
+ The project was initiated as part of my end of semester project.
 It is a very simple Online voting app am working on which gives users capabilities to vote for there favourite candidates at there universities online.
-No advanced framework is used just vanilla PHP with some minor front end CSS Frameworks which include; Bootstrap, Hover.css AND I used fontawesome for icons.

 >USERS
 1. Admin